Para (Special Forces): Counter-terrorist operation in Samba

 On 26 September 2013, terrorists dressed in Army fatigues stormed a police station and then an Army camp in the Jammu region killing 10 people, including an Army officer, in twin fidayeen attacks.
 The terrorists sneaked across the border early on Thursday, barely three days ahead of a meeting between the prime ministers of India and Pakistan.
 The attack was on a police station.
 The 16 Cavalry unit of the Army in Samba district falls under the jurisdiction of 9 corps, headquartered at Yol Cantonment in Himachal Pradesh.
-The three heavily armed terrorists, believed to be from the group Lashkar-e-Taiba (LeT), were holed up in the cavalry armored unit's camp at Samba for several hours after they barged into the Officers mess, until they were killed during a fierce gunfight with 1 Para (SF) of the army.
+The three heavily armed terrorists believed to be from the group Lashkar-e-Taiba (LeT), were holed up in the cavalry armored unit's camp at Samba for several hours after they barged into the Officer's mess until they were killed during a fierce gunfight with 1 Para (SF) of the army.
 The bodies of the three terrorists aged between 16 and 19 were in the custody of the Army.

 Authorities moved commandos of 1 Para (SF) in helicopters to the shootout site.
-The Para (SF) commandos first carried out an aerial reconnaissance of the camp before landing to neutralize the three terrorists.
+The Para (SF) commandos first carried out an aerial reconnaissance of the camp before landing to neutralise the three terrorists.
 The 1 Para (SF) had identified the exact spot during the aerial reconnaissance from where the intruders were returning the army fire.
-After landing, the commandos started engaging the terrorists in a direct gunfight, but in order to give them an impression that their exact hiding location had still not been identified, an abandoned building inside the camp was blasted.
-This made the terrorists complacent thinking that their hiding spot had not been yet been pin-pointed.
+After landing, the commandos started engaging the terrorists in a direct gunfight, but to give them the impression that their exact hiding location had still not been identified, an abandoned building inside the camp was blasted.
+This made the terrorists complacent thinking that their hiding spot had not yet been pinpointed.
 They kept on intermittently returning army fire until all three of them were eliminated.
 The entire operation, from the moment the terrorists entered the camp until they were gunned down, took nearly nine hours to complete.
 The main worry of the soldiers tasked to eliminate the terrorists was the Army Public School situated some distance from the place where the terrorists had been engaged in a sustained firefight.
-Army men were worried about the possibility of the terrorists moving into the school and taking children and staff as hostage.
+Army men were worried about the possibility of the terrorists moving into the school and taking children and staff hostage.
 For this reason, the operation to eliminate the terrorists was carried out with extreme caution and patience.